finitestates/serial-policy-editor/CORE_SCOPE.md

 episode with a supported backend, and export that episode through `projector`.
 Optional entry points may be unavailable without their extensions; their absence must not prevent the core command or core package from starting.

-## First migration slice

-The canonical action language now lives in `trajectory_editor.core.actions`.
-The backend contract now lives in `trajectory_editor.core.backend`.
-The replay-stable sampler kernels (candidate filtering, raw ranks, and categorical/Gumbel draws) now live in `trajectory_editor.core.sampling`.
-The core sampler contract now lives in `trajectory_editor.core.sampler_config`;
-the old `SamplingConfig` is a wider compatibility record for historical episode fields and is not part of the core install surface.
-The authoritative replay/live runner now lives in `trajectory_editor.episode_runner`; `episode_policy` is retained only in the archive as historical extension code.
-The installed `policy-editor` command advertises and accepts the core runtime surface plus proper steering-vector loading.
-The core build contains the artifact loader, while `policy-editor-vector` belongs to the optional vectors build.
-`episode_cli` uses `SamplerConfig` and core replay factories directly.
-The live token ledger and branch cursor now begin their migration in `trajectory_editor.core.trajectory.TrajectoryState`; `EpisodeEngine` forwards its historical state attributes to this object for compatibility.
-`episode_actions` and `episode_backend` remain compatibility import paths.
-`projector` owns the typed episode projection implementation.
-The steering/activation-vector command is supplied by the optional vectors build.
-The package root and core `EpisodeRunner` do not eagerly import archived learning, token-preference, comparison, or experimental vector extensions.